 Yanaka (谷中) is a neighborhood in Taito Ward that escaped the 1923 Great Kanto Earthquake and the World War II firebombing largely intact.
 What survived is one of the only stretches of old Tokyo still walkable: a dense grid of narrow lanes, wooden shopfronts, and over 70 temples within roughly one square kilometer.

 Locals — particularly those who live in the surrounding areas of Nezu and Sendagi — use Yanaka Cemetery as a morning walk.
 The cemetery itself contains several important graves, including that of the last shogun of the Edo period, Tokugawa Yoshinobu (徳川慶喜).
-The path through the cemetery connects directly to Yanaka Ginza, a shotengai (商店街, covered shopping street) where residents buy tofu, vegetables, and fish the same way Tokyoites did sixty years ago.
+The path through the cemetery connects directly to Yanaka Ginza, a shotengai (商店街, open-air shopping street) where residents buy tofu, vegetables, and fish the same way Tokyoites did sixty years ago.

 Access: Nippori Station (日暮里駅), JR Yamanote Line / Keisei Line, 10 minutes on foot via Yanaka Cemetery.
 Alternatively, Nezu Station (根津駅), Tokyo Metro Chiyoda Line, 15 minutes on foot.
 Hours: Grounds open at all times; main hall approximately 9:00 AM–5:00 PM.
 Entry: Free.
 Best time: Weekday mornings 7:00–9:00 AM.
 Saturday morning works; Sunday afternoon does not.